qwyeow/JHU_DataScience/ShinyApps/Tweetbot/data/readme.md

-text files of 4 different female internet users, randomly selected and scraped from the internet to form the source text of tweetbot
+The source text came from four different, unrelated female internet users, randomly selected and scraped from the internet.
+The four text files were concatenated to create one source file to train the ngrams, upon which the tweetbot was built.